 Product Viability – What is meant by viability?

 - Is the product viable if it works how you intended it to?

-- Is the product viable if it includes all the features you want?
+- Next, is the product viable if it includes all the features you want?

-- Is the product viable if it is high quality?
+- Then, is the product viable if it is high quality?